 Very entertaining speeches followed.
 Again, the layout of the Garden Suite enabled me to move discreetly around the room, capturing lovely images of everyone enjoying themselves.
 Great fun to watch and photograph, always a highlight of a wedding day capturing the range of emotions as the speeches are read.

 The evening entertainment for this wedding at Norton House kicked off with the start of a mini-casino featuring a roulette wheel and blackjack table.
 With the arrival of the evening guests, it was time for the newly-weds to cut their wedding cake.
 The cake was displayed in the middle of the dance floor, a great photo opportunity for guests to grab a photo of the new Mr and Mrs.

 A highlight of the day was the first dances.
 I had previously had a chat with Tiffany and William about striking a pose during the first dance, ideally where William holds Tiffany in his arms and slowly tips her backwards.
 On the wedding day, Tiffany admitted they hadn’t practised any dance moves, however, I’m not so sure!
 The pose they struck and the timing of my photo was sublime, one of my favourite wedding photos of the day!

-Here are a few of my favourite photos from this wonderful Norton House Hotel wedding.
-You might also enjoy the blog post about Avril and Dean’s Norton House wedding day.
+Here are a few of my favourite photos from this wonderful Norton House Hotel wedding in the Garden Suite.